MarlinMyrte/First-Minutes-Part-2/README.md

 - Recalculate the score of each game
 - Recalculate the standings

 After getting the Average Points per Minute for each team we can see that the most "stable" team so far this year has been the Phoenix Suns.
-On the other hand, the OKC Thunder have the largest difference in terms of average ppm between the first 2 minutes of a quarter and the last 10
+On the other hand, the Sacramento Kings have the largest difference in terms of average ppm between the first 2 minutes of a quarter and the last 10

 ![alt text](https://github.com/MarlinMyrte/First-Minutes-Part-2/blob/main/Top%20Bottom%20diff.png "Top-Bottom 3")